scrollmapper/bible_databases_deuterocanonical/readme.md

 This collection puts aside the labels of Apocryphal, Pseudepigraphical, etc., and simply accepts the concept of "extra-biblical," or rather, books that did not get included into the common canon of the scriptures although they were at one time relevant to Christians and Jews.

-## Next to be included:

-- Lives of the Prophets
-- Ladder of Jacob
-- History of the Rechabites
-- Psalms of Solomon
-- Book of Barnabas
-- Fourth Book of Ezra
-- Apocalypse of Baruch

 ## NOTICE:

 Please note that this project is currently undergoing reconstruction.
 We invite you to check back periodically for updates.